Blazemeter/taurus/site/dat/docs/ConfigSyntax.md

  - `aggregator` - module alias for top-level [results aggregator](Reporting.md#results-reading-and-aggregating-facility) to be used for collecting results and passing it to reporters
  - `default-executor` - module alias for executor that will be used by default for [executions](ExecutionSettings)
  - `proxy` - proxy settings for BZA feeding, Taurus will use proxy settings from OS environment by default.
- - `hostaliases` - add local DNS records (or override existing ones) in test execution environment.
+ - `hostaliases` - add local host aliases in test execution environment.

 See default settings below: